- Get Involved

 On a biannual basis, the findings of our scanning inform or affirm our operational decision-making, continually testing our assumptions and supporting our actions.
 The environmental scan is also used as part of our annual appraisal of the Strategic Plan, helping to ensure our objectives remain relevant and that our targets are SMART.

 An environmental scan is usually limited to looking at current or future issues.
 It does not attempt historical analysis or the searching out of all possible information on a subject.
 The scan identifies and examines current trends in order to explore their implications for the future.
-In conducting a scan, we look within the organisation, to other organisations in the sector and profession, and to our overall business environment, identifying trends and conditions that may give rise to issues requiring the Board’s attention.
+In conducting a scan, we look within the organization, to other organizations in the sector and profession, and to our overall business environment, identifying trends and conditions that may give rise to issues requiring the Board’s attention.

 Routine environmental scanning naturally occurs within CARA, albeit tacitly, as both staff and the Board go about their business.
 For example, staff who are at the interface with the membership, sister associations, suppliers, etc. are well-placed to detect changes and trends in their immediate environment and instinctively feed this information into decision-making processes.
-However, routine, tacit scanning by itself does not meet the needs of effective strategic planning and those of a responsive organisation.
+However, routine, tacit scanning by itself does not meet the needs of effective strategic planning and those of a responsive organization.
 A more systematic approach is necessary, and the keys to our successful environmental scanning are the active and open exploration of CARA’s communities, incorporating diverse sources of information and different viewpoints.
 Therefore, led by the Association’s Vice President, a sub-committee of the Board of Directors is tasked with managing the formal process of environmental scanning, convening biannually to prepare a report for the Board of Directors to consider and respond to by adjusting strategies and activities accordingly.